-Users must comply with all guidelines and procedures outlined in this policy, as well as in all other Bellevue College policies, including policy #4400 – Acceptable Use of State Resources, policy #5150 – Acceptable Use of Bellevue College Networks and Systems, and policy #5000 – Acceptable Use of Bellevue College Computers.
+Users must comply with all guidelines and procedures outlined in this policy, as well as in all other Bellevue College policies, including policy #4400 – Acceptable Use of State Resources, policy #5150 – Acceptable Use of Information Technology, and policy #5000 – Acceptable Use of Bellevue College Computers.
 Users who are approved to access the student network web server will also apply the terms of this policy when navigating through networks or computing systems beyond the local Bellevue College systems.

 It is the intent of this policy to support Bellevue College’s mission of encouraging students to become responsible, analytical, creative and productive citizens and to facilitate the exchange of information among students to create a sense of community.
 This policy is not intended to limit academic freedom in any way, but provides for the proper exercise of those freedoms.

 This policy shall also encourage pluralism within Bellevue College’s multicultural society and support the educational needs of the diverse college community.
 The goal of offering web space is to provide an open and effective method for using the Internet as an efficient information technology infrastructure for instructional, research, and informational use.

 It is the policy of Bellevue College to provide access to web server hosting and storage space for students, staff, faculty and individuals who meet the criteria for authorized use.
 In addition, access to the student network web server may be granted to individuals or groups having direct business with the college or supporting college activities which require such access.